-- When New Vehicle is chosen from the Select Vehicle screen, the Select Year screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle model year, then press the ENTER button to continue.
-If necessary, select Next to view additional options. - The Select Make screen displays.
+Proceed to step 9. - When New Vehicle is chosen from the Select Vehicle screen, the Select Year screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle model year, then press the ENTER button to continue.
+If necessary, select Next to view additional options. - The Select Make screen displays. - Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight the desired vehicle make, then press the ENTER ✔ button to continue.
+If necessary, select Next to view additional options. - The Select Model screen displays.

-- Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle make, then press the ENTER button to continue.
-If necessary, select Next to view additional options. - The Select Model screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle model, then press the ENTER button to continue.
+- Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle model, then press the ENTER button to continue.
 If necessary, select Next to view additional options. - The Select Engine screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle engine size, then press the ENTER button to continue.
-If necessary, select Next to view additional options.

-- The Select Transmission screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired transmission type, then press the ENTER button to continue.
+If necessary, select Next to view additional options. - The Select Transmission screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired transmission type, then press the ENTER button to continue.
 If necessary, select ENTER to view additional options.
 The Vehicle Information screen displays.

-- If the information shown is not correct for the vehicle under text, or if you wish to reselect the vehicle, use UP and DOWN buttons, as necessary, to highlight No, then press the ENTER button to return to the Select Year screen. - 10.
-After approximately 10~60 seconds, the Scan Tool will retrieve and display any Diagnostic Trouble Codes, Monitor Status and Freeze Frame Data retrieved from the vehicle's computer memory. - The Scan Tool is capable of retrieving and storing up to 32 codes in memory, for immediate or later viewing. - 11.
-To read the display:
+- If the information shown is correct for the vehicle under test, use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Yes, then press the ENTER ← button.
+Proceed to step 10. - If the information shown is not correct for the vehicle under text, or if you wish to reselect the vehicle, use UP and DOWN buttons, as necessary, to highlight No, then press the ENTER button to return to the Select Year screen. - 10.
+After approximately 10~60 seconds, the Scan Tool will retrieve and display any Diagnostic Trouble Codes, Monitor Status and Freeze Frame Data retrieved from the vehicle's computer memory. - The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
+If no codes are present, the message "No Powertrain DTCs or Freeze Frame Data presently stored in the vehicle's computer." - Emissison Related Engine DTCs